-Each year the EAHIL Executive Board is pleased to announce the availability of EAHIL-EBSCO Scholarships to be awarded to worthy individuals to attend the coming coference or workshop.
+Each year the EAHIL Executive Board is pleased to announce the availability of EAHIL-EBSCO Scholarships to be awarded to attend the coming conference or workshop.
 The scholarships, which are partly sponsored by the generous support of EBSCO, are 500 euros maximum.
 The Board aims to award a minimum of six scholarships, but reserves the right not to award the full number of scholarships if there are insufficient applications of the required standard.

 (Please note: AHILA members not working in Council of Europe countries should apply for the EAHIL-AHILA scholarship)

-The Board will welcome applications from all those who are eligible (see below for further details on eligibility), including those who are newly registered as members.
+The Board will welcome applications from all those who are eligible (see below for further details on eligibility).

 The Aims of the EAHIL-EBSCO Scholarship Programme are: